 The amount of time to complete a book draft is different for each book writer and depends on several factors like book length.

 One problem I repeatedly see from people who want to write nonfiction book is that they make it more complicated than it has to be.

-Before I dive into the heart of what that process looks like I’ll share that this post is for those who want to write a nonfiction book in the new writing and publishing universe and those who have an idea for a nonfiction book.
+Before I dive into the heart of what that process looks like I’ll share that this post is for those who want to write a nonfiction book in the new writing and digital publishing universe and those who have an idea for a nonfiction book.

 I don’t teach choosing a topic because most people that want to write a book or want it ghostwritten, already have an idea percolating inside of them.